Biology Department

 In-Person

 This is a seminar course in which current topics in the field of behavioural neuroscience are considered.
 Credit will be granted for only one of BIOL 454 or BIOL 450.
 Cross-listed as PSYC 432.
 Restricted to advanced major and honours students.
-Prerequisite: PSYC 230 or permission of the psychology department chair.
+Restricted to advanced major and honours students or with permission of the department chair.
+Prerequisite: PSYC 231/232(230) or permission of the psychology department chair.
 Three credits.

 Honours Thesis I